eryph-org/vagrant-haipa_old/README.md

 1. Install [Bundler](http://bundler.io/)
 2. Currently the Bundler version is locked to 1.7.9, please install this version.
     * `sudo gem install bundler -v '1.7.9'`
-3. Then install vagrant-digitalocean dependencies:
+3. Then install vagrant-haipa dependencies:
     * `bundle _1.7.9_ install`
 4. Do your development and run a few commands, one to get started would be:
     * `bundle _1.7.9_ exec vagrant digitalocean-list images`